 The coverage thus far has made me seriously question our almost blind trust in the media.
 I don't think it would be entirely unfair to say that much of the western world has more faith in the power of the press than the power of any God.
 We see, therefore we believe.
 We're not encouraged to question, nor are we given the time to do so as the same news reports are simply repeated over and over again until something new is fed into the cycle.

-The amount of information at our disposal has, it would seem to me, has given us a false sense of security.
-The news is served up and consumed like microwaved meals that fill our bellies but lack the very ingredients we need to stay healthy.
-And between the reports from far off places and interviews conducted under bright white studio lights, are commercials selling us shampoo and shower gel packed with fictional scientific formulas that carry a promise with a 'sell-by' date.
+The amount of information at our disposal has, it would seem to me, given us a false sense of security.
+The news is served up and consumed like microwaved meals that fill our bellies despite lacking the ingredients we need to stay healthy.
+Sandwiched between the reports from far off places and interviews conducted under bright white studio lights, commercials selling us shampoo and moisturizers packed with fictional scientific formulas that carry a promise with a 'sell-by' date.

 I wonder how long the media saturation of the Gulf war will continue.
-What will tire first, the continuous coverage, or our interest in it?
-Is it possible to overdose on information, to simply consume too much?
+What will fade first; the continuous coverage, or our interest in it?

 Perhaps I am wrong to give up on the truth like this.
 In giving up on the media are we not simply allowing them to continue serving up McNews unchecked?
 I don't like newsetainment, but when it seems that most people have simply sat down in resignation what can we do?
 We could switch off, unplug, and demand something of a higher quality I suppose.
 But we don't want to switch off and unplug do we, because if we did that, then how would we know what was going on in the world?